 Big Data for Small Business Owners

-Now small businesses and startups can afford systems such as VoIP, collaboration tools, VCs etc., which were once exclusive to the big multinationals.
+Now Small Business Owners and startups can afford systems such as VoIP, collaboration tools, VCs etc., which were once exclusive to the big multinationals.
 This cheap access to sophisticated, data-powered tools has given small businesses a new window of opportunities that was once unimaginable.

 Big Data is not new to small business